Ralph-Lee/blog/sql-scripts-countries-provinces-states.md

 ###Have Fun###
 Some developers go further down the normalization path by creating a City table, but I usually pass on that.
 As always, that decision is largely dependant on the problem domain or task at hand.
-Yippee for me that'll be fun trying to reconcile data when someone <a href="http://www.epodunk.com/top10/misspelled/index.html" target="_blank">enters their city location incorrectly</a> as "St. Paul" / "Tuscon" / "Pittsburg" instead of Saint Paul / Tucson / Pittsburgh.
+Yippee for me - that'll be fun trying to reconcile data when someone [enters their city location incorrectly](http://www.epodunk.com/top10/misspelled/index.html) as "St. Paul" / "Tuscon" / "Pittsburg" instead of Saint Paul / Tucson / Pittsburgh.
 If you would like to contribute an insert script or two for a country that you would like to see here, just tweet at me with your script!